NicholasSterling/rust-async/src/chapter_1/closures.md

 ```
 which is meant to denote the higher-kindness of a lifetime trait bound, meaning that `&str` cannot outlive `'a`, where `'a` is _any_ lifetime, i.e. it is left unconstrained.

-While I would love to talk about Generic Associated Types, Higher Ranked Types/Lifetimes and all that fun at some point, now is nor the time nor the place.
+While I would love to talk about Generic Associated Types, Higher-Ranked Types/Lifetimes and all that fun at some point, now is neither the time nor the place.
 For now, just keep in mind that this syntax exists, that you will most likely encouter it at some point, and that you'll find all the information you'll ever need in [the original RFC](https://rust-lang.github.io/rfcs/0387-higher-ranked-trait-bounds.html) as well as in [the corresponding nomicon entry](https://doc.rust-lang.org/nomicon/hrtb.html).

 **Auto marker traits and inferred lifetimes**

 Always keep in mind that closures are just structures, and thus the usual rules regarding compound types and auto & marker traits as well as lifetimes apply.
-I.e. the lifetime and intrinsic properties of a state-machine built up from the combination of iterators and closures will be a direct result of both its explicitly _and_ implicitly captured enviroments.
+I.e. the lifetime and intrinsic properties of a state machine built up from the combination of iterators and closures will be a direct result of both its explicitly _and_ implicitly captured enviroments.

 Consider our `Filter` combinator, for example:
 ```rust